Rassska/SoloAudits/Code4rena/Asymmetry/m_Rassska_Asymmetry_QA_report.md

 # Codebase Analysis
 - ## Test Coverage and Code Quality
-    <p>The research over the audit scope provided by Asymmetry Finance confirms that the quality of the code is on pretty decent level. </p>
+    The research over the audit scope provided by Asymmetry Finance confirms that the quality of the code is on pretty decent level.

 # EIP-4895 Integration Research